Douglas County, Colorado: Countywide elected officials

+Political history

-As a primarily exurban county, Douglas County has long been known as a Republican stronghold.
+As a primarily suburban county, Douglas County has long been known as a Republican stronghold.
 In the 2012 election, Mitt Romney won 62% of the vote.
 However, Douglas County has become more competitive in recent years, with Donald Trump winning 55% of the county's vote in 2016 and only 52% of the vote in 2020 and 2024.
 In 2024, Kamala Harris achieved the highest vote share for a Democratic presidential nominee in the county since 1964.
 In 2022, incumbent Democratic governor Jared Polis lost the county by a razor-thin margin, winning nearly 49% of the vote.
 However, Democratic strength is mostly limited to northern Douglas County, including Highlands Ranch, Lone Tree, and Meridian, while the rest of the county is still strongly Republican.